sbis04/flutter_maps/README.md

 ## Full configuration (already done in this project)

 You do not require to complete these configurations if you are cloning this project, as they are already done in it.
-But these many may helpful if you are setting up a new Flutter project for using Google Maps and location services.
+But these may be helpful if you are setting up a new Flutter project for using Google Maps and location services.

 ### Android setup